oronymzy/tips/docs/glossry.md

 : In [C++](https://en.wikipedia.org/wiki/C++), the [logical AND](https://en.wikipedia.org/wiki/Logical_conjunction) operator connects the logic of multiple expressions using [short-circuit evaluation](https://en.wikipedia.org/wiki/Short-circuit_evaluation).[^logicaloperatordef-note4] The operator is two ampersands (`&&`), for example `a && b` means `a` **and** `b`.[^logicaloperatordef-note3]
 : In [C++](https://en.wikipedia.org/wiki/C++), the [logical inclusive OR](https://en.wiktionary.org/wiki/inclusive_or) operator connects the logic of multiple expressions using [short-circuit evaluation](https://en.wikipedia.org/wiki/Short-circuit_evaluation).[^logicaloperatordef-note4] The operator is two pipe characters (`||`), for example `a || b` means `a` **or** `b`.[^logicaloperatordef-note3]
 : Hyponym of [operator](#operatordef).

+**loop construct** {: #loopconstructdef }
+: count noun
+: A construct, made up of one or more [statements](#statementdef), that may be carried out multiple successive times in a sequence of [iterations](#iterationdef).
+The statements “inside” the loop construct (also known as the **body** of the loop construct) are executed in one of four possible ways: a specified number of times, once for each of a collection of items, until some condition is met, or [indefinitely](https://en.wikipedia.org/wiki/Infinite_loop).[^loopconstructdef-note1]

 **lvalue** {: #lvaluedef }
 : count noun